corda/corda/docs/source/api-identity.rst

 transaction.

 Where using outputs from a previous transaction in a new transaction, counterparties may need to know who the involved parties are.
-One example is in ``TwoPartyTradeFlow`` which delegates to ``CollectSignaturesFlow`` to gather certificates from both parties. ``CollectSignaturesFlow`` requires that a confidential identity of the initiating node has signed the transaction, and verifying this requires the receiving node has a copy of the confidential identity for the input state. ``IdentitySyncFlow`` can be used to synchronize the confidential identities we have the certificate paths for, in a single transaction, to another node.
+One example is the ``TwoPartyTradeFlow``, where an existing asset is exchanged for cash.
+If confidential identities are being used, the buyer will want to ensure that the asset being transferred is owned by the seller, and the seller will likewise want to ensure that the cash being transferred is owned by the buyer.
+Verifying this requires both nodes to have a copy of the confidential identities for the asset and cash input states. ``IdentitySyncFlow`` can be used to synchronize the confidential identities we have the certificate paths for, in a single transaction, to another node.

-.. note:: ``CollectSignaturesFlow`` requires that the initiating node has signed the transaction, and as such all nodes providing signatures must recognise the signing key used by the initiating node as being either its well known identity or a confidential identity they have the certificate for.

 SwapIdentitiesFlow
 ~~~~~~~~~~~~~~~~~~